HowToSandbox/HowToWatir/README.md

 	>gem install bundler

-* Pull the source code:
+* Pull your source code of choice. (whatever you happen to be working on):

 	>git clone `<repo url>`